 Our laser procedures are minimally invasive, and have little to no effect on surrounding skin tissues.
 This helps to keep the recovery time short and reduce the amount of discomfort compared to other more traditional methods like vein stripping.

-Once you come in for your evaluation and are presented with the treatment options for your specific condition, both spider & varicose veins can be treated with a level of effectiveness (and safety) that was previously unattainable.
+specific condition, both spider & varicose veins can be treated with a level of effectiveness (and safety) that was previously unattainable.

 Results vary on a case by case basis, but our professional, trained medical staff has a track-record of producing great results for our patients.